srivarshini19/Ideal-Sampling/README.md

 # FLAT-TOP SAMPLING
 <img width="1398" height="990" alt="image" src="https://github.com/user-attachments/assets/c906d22b-a497-4d15-b096-f8b7dda48234" />

-# Result
-Thus the construction and reconstruction of Ideal,Natural and Flat-top sampling were successfully implemented using Python and the corresponding waveforms were obtained.

 # RESULTS
 Thus the construction and reconstruction of Ideal, Natural and Flat-top sampling were successfully implemented using Python and the corresponding waveforms were obtained.